 Water heater sizes vary widely.
 If you are purchasing a tank water heater, choose a model with a gallon capacity that conforms to the size of your household.
 For example, for a home with one or two residents, a 23 – 36 gallon tank is usually sufficient.
 For larger households of five or more people, you will likely need a gallon capacity of 56 or higher.The best tankless water heater size depends on how much hot water you need at any specific time.
 Tankless water heater output is based on flow rate and is measured in gallons per minute (GPM).
 Generally, the more fixtures and appliances you operate at one time, the higher the flow rate capacity you will require from your water heater.

 How Do I Know When It’s Time to Replace My Water Heater?

 Age is a key factor when considering a water heater replacement.
 The life expectancy of a traditional heater is 10-15 years, while a tankless model can last 20 years or longer.
 Water quality and water treatment can effect this number.
 Replacing the sacrificial anode rod helps to extend the life of your water heater maximizing your investment.Other indicators of a possible need for replacement include leaks, a longer time for water to get hot, rumbling noises during operation and water that exhibits a rusty color.

 I’ve Just Moved Into a Home — How Can I Tell How Old the Water Heater Is?

 You can determine the age of most water heaters via the serial number located on the unit.
-Use this chart to look up your specific water heater model.

 What Does a Water Heater’s Energy Factor (EF) Mean?